 David Waltz, Council President, opened the scheduled Work Session Meeting at 7:30 PM, in the Council Meeting Room, 212 Unity Terrace, Rutledge, PA.

-After the salute to the flag, the following Council members answered roll call: David Waltz, Marie Govannicci, Tom Kopp, Daniel Werner, James Jones
+After the salute to the flag, the following Council Members answered roll call: David Waltz, Marlaina Kloepfer, Daniel Werner, Marie Govannicci, James Jones, Tom Kopp

 Thank you for visiting!